First Lego League Lessons¶

 Keep track of the robot position¶

 Think of the table as an (x,y) plane.
 The the left lower corner is point (x=0, y=0).
-Moving right increases x
+Moving right increases x.
+Moving up increases y.

 Set up the robot in the start position.
 Record its (x,y) position in variables (xPos,yPos).
 Each time the robot moves, update the (xPos,yPos) variables.
 That way, you always know where the robot is on the table.
 Driving to any (x0,y0) on the table, such as the next mission, then simply means driving along a vector (x0-xPos, y0-yPos).
 Write a function for that.